panzerdp/dmitripavlutin.com/content/posts/2016-05-22-this/index.md

 >  `this` is the **first argument** of `.bind()` when invoking a bound function

 The role of `.bind()` is to create a new function, which invocation will have the context as the first argument passed to `.bind()`.
-It is a powerful technique that  allows to create functions with a predefined `this` value.
+It is a powerful technique that allows creating functions with a predefined `this` value.

 ![this in JavaScript bound function invocation](./images/7-1.png)